Frequently Asked Questions

 Question: I'm a non-native Speaker, can I still teach?

-Yes of course - Some schools require you to hold a passport from either the US, Canada, Australia, NZ, SA, or the U.K. - And while most countries prefer native speakers of the English language, there are still many opportunities to teach abroad as long as you are fluent in English.
-If you focus job search on countries in latin america and asia you are good to go as long as you are fluent
+Yes absolutely - Some schools require you to hold a passport from either the US, Canada, Australia, NZ, SA, or the U.K. - And while most countries prefer native speakers, there are still many opportunities to teach abroad as long as you are fluent in English.
+Just focus your job search on countries in latin america and asia and you are good to go as long as you are fluent.
+Learn more

 Question: How about getting a work visa / work permit?

 The work visa or work permit process varies from country to country and must be discussed directly with employers.
-While it is easier in Asian and Latin American countries to obtain a work permit, the harder it can be in some European countries with some schools only accepting teachers from the EU.
-First of all you will need a valid work contract in order to apply for a work permit
+While it is easier in Asian and Latin American countries to obtain a work permit, the harder it can be in some European countries.
+Our associated schools will help you to obtain the work permit and walk you through the entire application process